Trump’s Harley boycott call roils Wisconsin primary

 “You can’t run our economy with tweets,” Baldwin tweeted to Trump.
 “Wisconsin businesses like @harleydavidson need better trade deals, not tweets and trade wars.”

-Former U.S. Marine Kevin Nicholson and state Sen. Leah Vukmir were running in the Republican primary for chance to take on Baldwin.
-Both were running as strong Trump supporters, but the president has not endorsed in the race.

-Nicholson pushed back against Baldwin without addressing Trump’s boycott call.
+Nicholson pushed back against Baldwin on Twitter.

 “We do need better trade deals, not the ones engineered by you and other members of the political class,” Nicholson tweeted at Baldwin.
 “We must bring trade partners back to the table and do away with tariffs.
 You don’t fight for WI and you don’t understand our economy.”

 Vukmir, who won the endorsement of the Wisconsin Republican Party, was making a final campaign swing in southeast Wisconsin, including a stop with retiring House Speaker Paul Ryan.
-Vukmir’s campaign did not immediately respond to a request for comment.
+She did not address Trump’s boycott call in a statement calling Harley “a point of pride not only for our state, but also our nation.”

+“I trust they will not abandon their Wisconsin roots, and the best way for that to happen is to get rid of tariffs like the president is working to do,” Vukmir said.

 In July, Harley-Davidson said it expects new tariffs to cost the company as much as $100 million annually.